 Answers to Frequently Asked Questions (FAQs) regarding the PFAS Investigation and Management Program are available below.
 As the investigations progress, FAQs will be added and updated.

-These chemicals have been used for various applications around the world since the 1950’s, including Australia.
+Per- and poly-fluorinated alkyl substances (PFAS) are a group of man-made compounds that have been used for various applications around the world since the 1950’s, including Australia.

-They are stable chemical compounds that do not break down in the environment.
+PFAS are stable chemical compounds that do not break down in the environment.
 They remain in the environment, on properties and in trace amounts in humans for a long time.

 PFAS have typically been used to make coatings and products that resist heat, oil, stains, water and grease across Australia and around the world.